 Francesca Nicosia (she/her) is a Certified Iyengar Yoga Teacher.
 She took her first Iyengar Yoga class in 2010 and is a graduate of Adeline Yoga’s two-year Sadhana Studies program.
 She has been practicing yoga since 1998 and teaching since 2005 after completing a teacher-training program while living at Shoshoni Yoga Retreat in Colorado.
 Francesca has a PhD in Medical Anthropology and is faculty at the Institute for Health & Aging at the University of California, San Francisco, and researcher at the San Francisco VA Medical Center.
 She is also a member of the Iyengar Yoga National Association of the United States Research Committee.
 She has specialized training in restorative yoga and yoga therapy including scoliosis, back and neck pain, and other common conditions.
 Also an accomplished musician, Francesca is a soulful singer and kirtan leader who loves sharing the joyful practice of devotional chanting.
 She deepens her own practice by studying regularly with her mentor Heather Haxo Phillips and other senior teachers including Victoria Austin, Elise Miller, and Gitte Beschgaard, and was fortunate to study with Abhijata Iyengar in 2019.
 Francesca’s classes share the transformative power of yoga to find freedom within the body and mind for people of all ages and walks of life.

-Deborah Saliby (she/her) is a Certified Iyengar Yoga teacher (C-IYT and C-IAYT) and has been teaching yoga for over 37 years.
-A graduate of the Iyengar Yoga Institute of San Francisco, she studies regularly with Senior teachers and attends Iyengar conventions.
-Her classes are balanced and integrated, leaving students with greater energy, emotional stability and a renewed sense of well-being.
+Deborah Saliby (she/her) Deborah is a Certified Iyengar Yoga teacher, a Certified Yoga therapist and has been teaching Iyengar yoga for 40 years.
+She began her yoga practice in 1977 during college to help alleviate stress and anxiety.
+A graduate of the Iyengar Yoga Institute of San Francisco (1982), she studies regularly with Senior teachers and attends Iyengar conventions.
+Deborah’s classes are balanced and integrated, leaving students with greater energy, emotional stability and a renewed sense of well-being.
 Props are regularly used to support students’ access to postures safely and mindfully.
 Her classes include inversions or variations of inversions, restorative postures, breath awareness and relaxation, all depending on the class level.
 She specializes in yoga for back care and yoga for pregnancy.
 Deborah is also a hypnotherapist and hypnoBirthing instructor.
 She recently retired from full time Special Education teaching.
-When not teaching, Deborah can be found on long walks with her dog and dinner gatherings with family and friends.
+When not teaching yoga Deborah can be found on long walks with her dog and dinner gatherings with family and friends.

 Shari Ser (she/her) is a Certified Iyengar Yoga teacher, a physical therapist and certified yoga therapist (C-IAYT).
 She has been practicing yoga for over 35 years along with working as a physical therapist throughout that time.
 She loves teaching yoga with students who may feel uncomfortable in faster paced yoga classes and need more personalized attention.
 Shari is a certified trainer in Dr Loren Fishman’s Yoga for Osteoporosis method and teaches an ongoing Yoga for Healthy bones class at Adeline Yoga currently on zoom.
 Shari loves teaching anatomy classes for yoga students and teachers and believes we can deepen our practice and teaching of yoga through a good understanding of basic anatomy.
 She is a graduate of the Adeline Yoga Sadhana Studies Program.
 Her additional certifications include RYT 500, E-RYT, Shari is an avid believer of the practice and power of yoga throughout the years.
 She believes in its immense value in maintaining mobility, independence and equanimity as we all age.